 An interdisciplinary minor in journalism requires Communication Arts and Sciences 230, English 260, English 360 (or 332).
-In addition, the student must choose three courses from the following: Art 350, 351, or 360; Communication Arts and Sciences 251, 252, or 305; English 332; Political Science 318; English 380; and such interim courses as The Business and the Art of Publishing and Nazi and Soviet Propaganda.
+In addition, the student must choose three courses from the following: Art 350, 351, or 360; Communication Arts and Sciences 251, 252, or 305; English 332; Political Science 318; English 380; and such interim courses as The News of the World, Sports and the Mass Media, and Public Service Broadcasting: European Perspectives.
 The specific program should be designed in consultation with the advisor for this program.
 The advisor is Mr. Donald Hettinga.